samanthaarcher0/Helium-Artifact/README.md

 - `Table_III_part2_convolve_runtime_stats.log`: Second half of Table III with TracerSym runtime and SMT/model counting query statistics.

 ## Case Study III
 This case study evaluates the scalability of TracerSym, measuring the increase in runtime and number of SMT queries as the number of instrumented instructions and the number of μobs per μobs function increases.
 It takes 1.5 hours to run.
-The outputs can be found in `results_case_study_III directory`.
+The outputs can be found in `results_case_study_III` directory.
 To run:
 ```
 ### In the Docker container ###
 ./run_case_study_III.sh